jmathai/elodie/Readme.md

   --trash                  After copying files, move the old files to the
                            trash.
   --allow-duplicates       Import the file even if it's already been imported.
+  --debug                  Override the value in constants.py with True.
+  --exclude-regex TEXT     Regular expression for directories or files to
+                           exclude.
   --help                   Show this message and exit.
 ```